cloudfleet/blog/content/tools-to-take-back-control-over-your-data.md

 ## 2. Synchronize Contacts and Calendars with Radicale

 Synchronizing your contacts and calendar entries across different devices can be a pain if you don't want to use Google for that.
-[Radicale](radicale url) is a server that enables this using the open protocols CalDAV and CardDAV, that are understood by all modern devices.
+[Radicale](http://radicale.org) is a server that enables this using the open protocols CalDAV and CardDAV, which are understood by all modern devices.

 **With your CloudFleet Blimp you will get Radicale automatically.**